 The first time an Australian language was used in the NSW Parliament was by Troy Grant in 2014.
 Grant gave the acknowledgment of country and the closing sentence in Wiradjuri.
 These words were written by Wiradjuri woman Diane McNaboe, and used with the consent of the community.

-The first (and only, as far as we know) time a language from the Torres Strait was spoken in Parliament was earlier this year by Cynthia Lui in the Queensland Parliament.
+The first (and only, as far as we know) time a language from the Torres Strait was spoken in Parliament was in 2018 by Cynthia Lui in the Queensland Parliament.
 Lui spoke in Kala Lagaw Ya to express her thanks and talk about her ancestors and heritage, to which the Speaker said eso – thank you.

-Other instances have been I.C.
-Blayney speaking in Wajarri in 2015 in the WA Parliament; Pat Dodson speaking in his language, Yawuru, in his maiden speech in 2016 – as well as the senate president responding to Dodson in Yawuru; and Malarndirri McCarthy’s maiden speech in 2016, where she gave the acknowledgment of country in her language, Yanyuwa.
+Other occasions where Indigenous languages have been spoken in Parliament include IC Blayney speaking in Wajarri in 2015 in the WA Parliament; Pat Dodson speaking in his language, Yawuru, in his maiden speech in 2016 – as well as the senate president responding to Dodson in Yawuru; and Malarndirri McCarthy’s maiden speech in 2016, where she gave the acknowledgment of country in her language, Yanyuwa.

 In October 2017, during the passage of the Aboriginal Languages Act 2017 in the NSW Legislative Council, several language custodians and parliamentarians expressed the importance of revitalising and strengthening Indigenous languages.
-As a part of this significant event, Ray Kelly translated Sarah Mitchell’s acknowledgement of country to Dhanggati and he sang a song, and other NSW languages such as Kamilaroi and Bundjalung were used by others.
+As a part of this significant event, Ray Kelly translated Sarah Mitchell’s acknowledgement of country to Dhanggati and sang a song.
+Other NSW languages such as Kamilaroi and Bundjalung were also spoken.

-If you know of any other politicians that have used an Indigenous language in Parliament, let us know in the comments below!
+If you know of any other politicians that have used an Indigenous language in Parliament, let us know.